 Questions to ask perspective robo-advisors

-If you are the kind of investor that wants to be able to drive to a physical location, meet your advisor in person and shake their hand — robo-advisors might not be for you.
+If you are the kind of investor that wants to be able to drive to a physical location, meet your advisor in person and shake their hand, robo-advisors might not be for you.
 If you want to speak to an advisor by phone from your own home then a robo-advisor with access to a financial advisor could be an ideal option.

 What kind of accounts do they offer?

-- TFSA: A Tax-Free Savings Account you can take the money out at any time without paying tax on the money.
+TFSA: With a Tax-Free Savings Account you can take the money out at any time without paying tax on the money, unlike an RRSP.

 What are its fees and pricing?

 Every company has its own advisory fee structure.
 Expense ratios (the total amount of your balance used for account-management purposes) typically range from 0.40% to 1% of the account balance.
 Some robo-advisors charge a flat fee for certain services, such as retirement account management.
 Annual fees can be zero for low balances (say, $5,000 or less) but can be thousands for higher balances.

 What are the investment options?

 What kind of investment approaches does it offer?
 Does it offer a conservative approach?
 A growth approach?
 A balanced approach?
 Does it offer options for the investor interested in socially responsible investing—an increasingly common way to invest, especially among younger investors.

 What are others saying about the robo-advisor?

 You can ask friends and family about their experiences with robo-advisors, of course.
 A more fruitful approach might be reading review sites and social media.
 Search Twitter for mentions of specific companies.
 Keep in mind that Twitter searches can be as misleading as they are useful.
 People tend to air their grievances on Twitter when they are most upset.
 The format is perfect for desperate pleas.
 Check the replies on such Tweets.
 Did the company offer to help solve the customer’s problems?

 What kind of customer support do they offer?

 Who can you talk to if you want advice?
 Do they have the same credentials/qualifications you would find in the traditional advice channels?
 Some robo-advisors offer support, and others do not.
 The question is: Does the robo-advisor have the level of support you need?
 This is arguably the single most important factor when deciding which robo-advisor you’ll choose.
 A real person in a real office who (really) wants to help you achieve your financial goals may not be something you need all the time, but if you need it, you really need it.

 Do they offer additional benefits?